10 Tips for dating after divorce or separation

 It can be easy to compare everyone you date after your divorce with your ex, and whilst it’s useful to learn from your previous relationship, being overly critical can lead to no one quite fitting the bill.
 After all, everyone is unique, so trying to shoe-horn a new person into your ex's shoes will likely lead to disappointment.
 To enable the possibility of new relationships, you must be willing to be flexible.

-If you’re looking for a different way to learn about dating after divorce, podcast or video format can be a great way to learn something new whilst getting on with your day-to-day activities.
+If you’re looking for a different way to learn about dating after divorce, a podcast or video format can be a great way to learn something new whilst getting on with your day-to-day activities.
 Listen to this episode of the podcast where Kate Daly, Co-Founder of amicable, was joined by Laura Friedman Williams and James Preece to discuss sex and dating post-divorce:

 Dating after divorce if you have children